sugarcrm-developers/school/README.md

 $ ../../vendor/bin/phpunit --testsuite custom
 ```

-##### Automatic execution in Travis CI
+##### Automatic execution in GitHub Actions
-The PHPUnit tests that test the Professor M Module Loadable Package are automatically run as part of the Run Tests
+The PHPUnit tests that test the Professor M Module Loadable Package are automatically run as part of the ```Run-Tests-Sugar-Edition``` job of the GitHub Actions workflow.
-stage of the Travis CI build.

 Each job in this stage is basically the same with the exception of the environment variables.
-Each job calls
-[SetupEnvAndRunTests.sh](scripts/SetupEnvAndRunTests.sh), which executes the Professor M PHPUnit tests.
+Each job calls [SetupEnvAndRunTests.sh](scripts/SetupEnvAndRunTests.sh), which executes the Professor M PHPUnit tests.

 Note that the Sugar provided unit tests are NOT run as part of
 [SetupEnvAndRunTests.sh](scripts/SetupEnvAndRunTests.sh).
 If you want to add